DevOpsSquad/.gitignore/README.md

 2. **Check if the issue has been fixed in stable release** – try to reproduce it using the latest `master` branch in the repository.

-3. **Isolate the problem** – create a live example and [write issue](https://github.com/whilex/whilex/issues) on whilex official repository.
+3. **Isolate the problem** – create a live example and [write issue](https://github.com/PTKDev/.gitignore/issues) on gitignore official repository.

 ## License